The SchoolsCompared Revision Guide 2022. Part 1. Top study secrets to score highly in examinations.

 Incentivise yourself with brain treats

-Sarah George, a student at The English College, shares a tip that her psychology teacher gave her:
+Sarah George, a student at The English College, shared a tip that her psychology teacher gave her:

 “I set a particular goal and if I completed it, I was allowed a treat.
 I used skittles as they were my favourite and had one every time I finished a chapter.
 I also took long breaks in between studying and did something I enjoyed.
 This allowed me to slowly process all the information I had gathered.”